Blue Waters Student Internship Program

 and experience needed to fully exploit this extraordinary capability.

-This site provides information about the Blue Waters Undergraduate Petascale Education Program
+This site provides information about the Blue Waters Student Internship Program (BWSIP) and

-(BW-UPEP) and the efforts underway to promote understanding and interest in petascale
+the efforts underway to promote understanding and interest in petascale computing and its

 to support the teaching and use of parallel and high-performance scientific computing

-in the undergraduate science classroom.
-In this area of the site you will find resources
+in the undergraduate and graduate science classrooms.
+In this area of the site you will

 Find high-performance computing